BohdanPrie/Note/README.md

 # Note <image src="/Note/src/main/webapp/pictures/page.png"  width="40"> [Webpage](http://vps-37630.vps-default-host.net/main)
+Note is a REST java web project,  that uses CRUD operations to work with user's data in Database.
-Note is java web project, built to help people keep their plans and thoughts in a place to which they can access at any moment at any place in the world
+Project built to help people keep their plans and thoughts in a place to which they can access at any moment at any place in the world,
 ## Technologies
+Architecture: 3 tier
 Technology | Used
 | --- | --- |
 Database | postgresql
 Web | Servlet API
-Connection to Database | Plain JDBC
+Work with Database | Plain JDBC
 Build | Maven
 Server | Tomcat